timReynolds/AutoFixture.js/README.md

 As with Like-Object creation described above, the instance values are assigned based on their respective property types.
 Because `prop` and `prop2` are strings, they were assigned random values prefixed by the property name.

+# Type Definitions
+Due to the dynamic return types of the library only relativly basic type definitions are included.
+These will be improved overtime from real world usage.

+# Acknowledgements
+This library is a TypeScript rewrite of [NextITCorp/AutoFixture.js](https://github.com/NextITCorp/AutoFixture.js).
+Credit to them for the original work which wasn't published to NPM.